-That can seem even more pressing if you’ve already missed some payments, which causes your credit score to drop, interest rates to go up, and late fees to kick in — all of which makes it even harder for you to stay current on your bills.
+Getting relief can seem even more pressing if you’ve already missed some payments, which causes your credit score to drop, interest rates to go up and late fees to kick in — all of which makes it even harder for you to stay current on your bills.

-There are several options for handling debt from credit counseling and debt settlement to a loan or even bankruptcy.
-A debt management plan, offered through credit counseling agencies, is also one way to help get your debt under control.
+There are several options for handling debt, from credit counseling and debt settlement to a loan or even bankruptcy.
+A debt management plan, offered through a credit counseling agency, a.k.a. a debt management company, is also one way to help get your debt under control.

 What is a debt management plan?

 With a debt management plan, a credit counseling agency negotiates with your creditors to lower your monthly payments through reduced interest rates and reduced or eliminated penalties.
 They then come up with an agreement on how much you’ll pay each month with the goal of paying off your debt in a three- to five-year window.

 Only unsecured debt like credit cards, medical bills, or bank issued personal loans can be included in a debt management plan.
 They can’t be used for debts secured by collateral like a mortgage or a car loan.